Kennedia Rubicunda "Dusky Coral Pea" seeds - buy in BULK and save

 Scarlet pea-type flowers can be sucked to obtain sweet nectar.
 Flowers can also be used as a salad garnish or they be added to water where they’ll release a delicious nectar.
 The leaves can be steeped in hot water to create a liquorice-flavoured tea.

 Vigorous flowering plant endemic to Victoria and New South Wales and Queensland.

 It is a vigorous climber with stems up to 4m in length and oval-shaped leaflets in threes up to12 cm long.
 Dark red pea flowers occur from late winter to spring and are followed by hairy pods to 10cm.

 It is killed by bushfire and regenerates from seed dormant in the soil.

-******Please note….We are only selling seeds and NOT live plants!!
-Quarantine restrictions and costs prohibit us from selling these seeds to WA or internationally.
+****Please note: these are seeds (we are NOT selling these as live plants).
+Quarantine restrictions and costs prohibit us from selling these seeds to WA, Tas, and Internationally.